QuentinRa/blog.quentinra.dev/tools/doxygen/docs/tags/folder.md

 [Go back](../c.md)

-You can use this trick to comment a folder or a package.
-Create a file ``package.dox``
+You can use this trick to document a folder or a package.
+Create a file `package.dox`

 ```c
 /** @dir headers